shotstack/test-media/captioning/README.md

 # Transcription, Subtitle and Captioning Test Videos

-This example video will be useful for automated video transcription systems such as AWS Transcribe or for testing applications that apply subtitles/captions to video.
+This example will be useful for testing automated video transcription systems such as AWS Transcribe or for applications that apply subtitles/captions to video.

 | File | Width | Height | FPS | Aspect Ratio | Orientation | Rotation | Length | Preview |